9515391831/AI/README.md

 # Machine learning

 Machine Learning is the field of study that gives computers the capability to learn without being explicitly programmed.

+# Deep learning

+Deep learning is an AI function that mimics the workings of the human brain in processing data for use in detecting objects, recognizing speech, translating languages, and making decisions.

+Deep learning AI is able to learn without human supervision, drawing from data that is both unstructured and unlabeled.